 Air Quality: Air Quality Control Regions (AQCRs) are areas for which implementation plans describe how ambient air quality standards will be achieved and maintained.
-AQCRs are defined by the U.S. Environmental Protection Area (EPA) and State agencies in accordance with the Clean Air Act of 1970 (CAA).
-The 1977 CAA Amendments in Section 107 require EPA and States to identify by category those AQCRs meeting and not meeting the U.S. National Ambient Air Quality Standards (NAAQS) which are standards for harmful pollutants.
-Areas meeting the NAAQS are designated "attainment areas," and areas not meeting the NAAQS are designated

-"nonattainment areas."
-The designation of an area is made on a pollutant-by-pollutant basis.
+AQCRs are defined by the U.S. Environmental Protection Area (EPA) and state agencies in accordance with the Clean Air Act of 1970 (CAA).
+The 1977 CAA Amendments in Section 107 require EPA and states to identify by category those AQCRs meeting and not meeting the U.S. National Ambient Air Quality Standards (NAAQS) which are standards for harmful pollutants.
+Areas meeting the NAAQS are designated "attainment areas," and areas not meeting the NAAQS are designated "nonattainment areas."
+The designation of an area is made on a pollutant-bypollutant basis.
 All special permit segments occur in areas that are designated attainment areas for all pollutants.

-This special permit will not affect the air quality of the special permit segments or the special permit inspection areas.
-The granting of the special permit will avoid construction or ground disturbances in the pipeline ROW that would be necessitated if the special permit was not granted.
+This special permit request will not significantly affect the air quality of the special permit segments or the special permit inspection areas.
+The objective of the special permit is to avoid construction or ground disturbances in the pipeline ROW that will be necessitated if the special permit was not granted.
+However, there may be increased maintenance activity which could require the use of heavy equipment due to the increased IM requirements in the special permit conditions.

 If the special permit request was not granted pipe replacement would be required, which would necessitate blowing down the pipeline releasing natural gas, a known greenhouse gas.
-Furthermore, pipe replacement and pressure testing would be required which would require the temporary use of heavy equipment, which would result in temporary construction emissions.
+Furthermore, pipe replacement and pressure testing would be required which would require the temporary use of heavy equipment, which result in temporary construction emissions.

-Biological Resources: This special permit request will not impact vegetation (including wetlands), wildlife (including threatened and endangered species), or fishery resources in the pipeline ROW where the special permit segments or the special permit inspection areas are located.
-Avoiding pipe replacement will preserve vegetation and habitat along the ROW.
+Biological Resources: This special permit request will not significantly impact vegetation (including wetlands), wildlife (including threatened and endangered species), or fishery resources in the pipeline ROW where the special permit segments or the special permit inspection areas are located.
+Avoiding pipe replacement will preserve vegetation and habitat along the right of way.
 However, increased maintenance and IM activities required under the special permit could result in more frequent, though isolated, and temporary impacts due to excavations.

 The low-growing herbaceous cover within the pipeline ROW may provide sources of food and nesting sites for various birds, as well as cover for mammals, invertebrates, reptiles, and amphibians.
 The area has been disturbed previously during the construction of the existing pipeline.
 Furthermore, the pipeline ROW is maintained in an herbaceous state by routine mowing and clearing activities using mechanical equipment.
-Therefore, the wildlife found in the vicinity of the special permit segments will most likely be tolerant of human disturbance.
+Therefore, the wildlife found in the vicinity of the special permit segments would most likely be tolerant of human disturbance.

-The U. S. Fish and Wildlife Service (USFWS) Information, Planning, and Conservation System (IPaC) was utilized to identify the Federally and State listed threatened and endangered species that could potentially inhabit or traverse the special permit segments (USFWS, 2019).
-Table 3 provides a list of the Federal and State listed threatened and endangered species potentially occurring in the special permit segments.
-A total of 14 listed species (six (6) birds, five (4) reptiles, one (1) insect, and two (2) plants) were identified as potentially occurring in the special permit segments.
+The U. S. Fish and Wildlife Service (USFWS) Information, Planning, and Conservation System (IPaC) was utilized to identify the Federal and State listed, threatened, and endangered species that could potentially inhabit or traverse the special permit segments (USFWS, 2023a).
+Table 5 provides a list of the federally and state listed threatened and endangered species potentially occurring in the special permit segments.
+A total of 28 listed species (two (2) mammals, seven

+(7) birds, nine (9) reptiles, one (1) insect, and nine (9) plants) were identified as potentially occurring in the special permit segments.

 The objective of the special permit is to avoid construction or ground disturbance in the pipeline ROW.
-Therefore, by granting the special permit, wildlife habitat will not be disturbed resulting in "No effect" to listed species.
-However, if the special permit request was not granted, then pipe replacement and pressure testing would be required, which would require FGT to disturb vegetation and wildlife habitat in order to comply with 49 CFR 192, which could potentially disturb potential listed species such as Eastern indigo snake in the special permit segments.
+Therefore, with the special permit, wildlife habitat will not be disturbed resulting in "No effect" to listed species.
+However, if the special permit request is not granted, then pipe replacement and pressure testing would be required, which would disturb vegetation and wildlife habitat in the vicinity of the existing pipeline ROW, which could potentially disturb listed species such as gopher tortoises and gopher tortoise commensal species (i.e., Eastern indigo snake) in the special permit segments.